Information Disclosure and Promotion Policy Design for Platforms: Model

 \subsection{Discussion of Model Assumptions}

-\textbf{Platform Maximizes Consumer Surplus.} For many platforms, long-term revenue is primarily driven by attracting consumers to the platform.
-The approach of maximizing consumer surplus has been considered in previous models of platform design (see, e.g., \citealt{Dinerstein2018} and references therein).
-Considering a platform that, on the other hand, seeks to drive more sellers to the platform would, perhaps, be interesting to model as well.
-Moreover, we note that Assumption \ref{Assump:ConsSurplus} is quite general and satisfied in many instances by functions that, for example, balance the surplus accrued to consumers and producers or seek to maximize the probability of a consumer purchase.
+\textbf{Platform Maximizes Consumer Surplus.} The platform objective of maximizing consumer surplus has been commonly considered in previous models of platform design (see, e.g., \cite{Dinerstein2018} and the references therein).
+Moreover, we note that Assumption \ref{Assump:ConsSurplus} is quite general and satisfied in many instances by functions that, for example, seek to maximize the probability of a consumer purchase.

-\textbf{One Learning Seller.} For the sake of tractability, we focus on a setting where there is a single seller who is learning and all others set the same price each period.
-While it is an interesting extension to consider multiple learning sellers, it would require either complex belief updates (as prices become signals of information to other sellers) or the fairly strong assumption that each seller observes each consumer's purchase decision.
+\textbf{One Learning Seller.} {For the sake of tractability, we first focus on a setting where there is a single seller who is learning and all the other sellers set the same price in each period.
+In \S\ref{sec: TwoSellers} we study an extension where two sellers compete in prices in every period and the platform selects which of them to promote.
+In that setting, we find that similar insights to the ones we derive for a single seller hold. }

-\textbf{Patience and Search Costs.} To simplify exposition we characterize consumers by a patience type, determining whether they consider only the promoted product or all available products.
-While we do not model search costs in an explicit consumer utility model, we note that, under simple assumptions on the search costs of consumers, the above consumer behavior could be maintained as an outcome of common consumer utility models that explicitly account for search costs.
+\textbf{Patience Types and Search Costs.} To simplify exposition, we characterize consumers by a patience type, determining whether they consider only the promoted product or all available products.
+However, our main results and findings extend to a more general setting where (i) impatient consumers can buy from non-promoted sellers with nonzero probability (but are relatively less likely to do so than patient consumers), and (ii) the demand of patient consumers is also influenced by the platform's promotion decision, although to a lesser extent than for impatient consumers.
+We provide this extension in Appendix~\ref{app:GeneralizedDemand}.
+Importantly, we remind the reader that we interpret patience in terms of search behavior, that is, the degree to which consumers are willing to spend time browsing for products in the platform. {While we abstract away from explicitly modeling search costs, our formulation implies that search behavior is independent of posted prices.}

-\textbf{Platform Leads, Seller Follows.} Our model assumes that the platform commits to a dynamic promotion decision and signaling mechanism upfront.
+\textbf{Platform Leads, Seller Follows.} In line with the information design literature (e.g., \citealt{Kamenica2011}) our model assumes that the platform commits to a dynamic promotion policy and a signaling mechanism upfront.
 Therefore, in each period, the seller knows the probability of being promoted as a function of the posted price, given the true value of $\phi$.
-We note that the platform's ability to commit to a strategy is in line with the information design literature, e.g., \cite{Kamenica2011}.